Fine-Grained Cryptanalysis: Tight Conditional Bounds for Dense k-SUM and k-XOR: Introduction

-By a similar calculation for $k=4$, the (extended) $k$-tree algorithm is essentially optimal, under the sparse average-case $k$-SUM (resp., $k$-XOR) conjecture.
+By a similar calculation for $k=4$, the (extended) $k$-tree algorithm (obtaining the tradeoff $T=\tilde{O}(N/r^2)$) is essentially optimal, under the sparse average-case $k$-SUM (resp., $k$-XOR) conjecture.
 Theorems~\ref{thm:intro-main-informal-SUM} and~\ref{thm:intro-main-informal-XOR} yield optimality of the best known algorithm also for $k=5$ and for part of the range for other values of $k$.
-In particular, for even values of $k$, setting $N' = N$ and $T(N,k) = \Omega_k(N^{1/2 - o(1)})$, we conclude that for any algorithm for $(k,N,r)$-SUM (resp., XOR) with $r=N^{(1/k) \cdot (1+\epsilon)}$ that succeeds with probability $1/2$ has expected running time of $\Omega_k(N^{1/2 - \epsilon/2 - o(1)})$.
-This essentially matches the extended $k$-tree algorithm for $k$ values divisible by 4, in the range $0 \leq \epsilon \leq 1/3$.
+In particular, for even values of $k$, we conclude that any algorithm for $(k,N,r)$-SUM (resp., XOR) that succeeds with probability $1/2$ has expected running time of $T = \Omega(N^{1 - o(1)} / r^{k/2})$.
+This essentially matches the extended $k$-tree algorithm for $k$ values divisible by 4 in the range $N^{1/k} \leq r \leq N^{4/3k}$.

 We further note that the loss in the reduction provided by the above theorems is almost \emph{linear}, i.e., a $O_k(1)$ factor for $k$-XOR and logarithmic in $N$ for $k$-SUM.
 This means that for $k = 3,4,5$ any improvement of known algorithms, \emph{even by a sufficiently large logarithmic factor in $N$}, can be leveraged through the theorem to obtain a similar improvement in the algorithms for the sparse average-case $k$-SUM (resp., $k$-XOR) problem.